peddlesoft/documentation/docs/contents/faqs/delete-a-faq.md

 sidebar_position: 3
 description: "This website contains how to guides on how to carry out several processes in the **Admin section** on your Website application."
 tags:
-    - Publication
+    - FAQ
     - Delete

 ---

 # Delete a Publication

-**Topic:** How to delete a publication:
+**Topic:** How to delete an FAQ:

 **Actor:** Content Admin/ Public Relations Officer/Super Admin:

-Sometimes, you may need to remove outdated or irrelevant publications from your organization's website.
-This guide will take you through the steps to delete a publication using the Peddlesoft admin application.
+Sometimes, you may need to remove outdated or irrelevant information about FAQs from your organization's website.
+This guide will take you through the steps to delete an FAQ using the Peddlesoft admin.

 ## How to delete a publication